hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/contracts.rst

     $ seth contract call --wait {alias} {address} {input}

-In place of ``{input]`` you should insert the blob of hex formatted according to the contract's ABI that we created above.
-If everything works, the client will state that transaction was succesful and print the transaction id.
+In place of ``{input}`` you should insert the blob of hex formatted according to the contract's ABI that we created above.
+If everything works, the client will state that transaction was successful and print the transaction id.
 To verify that the message call was successful, you can do::

     $ seth show receipt {transaction-id}